-It can also be used to keep close contact to your external team, including management, booking agents, promo people or visual assistance.
-Sorting the people you work with into different groups can help you save a lot of time while staying organized and on top of things.
+Use it also to stay in close contact to your external team.
+Sorting the people you work with into different groups can help.
+Save time while staying organized and on top of things.

 We hope this short introduction to band communication tools was helpful.
-If you use different products leave a comment and let us know about it.0 be the first one to show some appreciation for this!
+If you use different products leave a comment and let us know about it.